 Getting your guideline published

-- they must be drawn up by a multidisciplinary group including at least one GP
+- drawn up by a multidisciplinary group including at least one GP

-- the members of the group should be drawn from several geographical locations
+- members of the group should be drawn from several geographical locations

-- a guideline should represent a clinical area rather than a drug or class of drugs.
+- represents a clinical area rather than a drug or class of drugs.

-If you have produced, or are aware of, any guidelines not currently published by Guidelines, please contact the editorial team.
+If you have produced, or are aware of, any guidelines not currently published by Guidelines, please contact the Editor.